emacs-openai/chatgpt-sideline/README.md

 Install from these repositories then you should be good to go!

-Normally, you don't need to add `(require 'chatgpt-sideline)` to your configuration since most `'chatgpt-sideline` commands are autoload and can be called without loading the module!
+Normally, you don't need to add `(require 'chatgpt-sideline)` to your configuration since most `chatgpt-sideline` commands are autoload and can be called without loading the module!

 #### use-package